-Still feeling a little drowsy this week?
-It would be no surprise if you are!
-On Sunday, March 12, we “sprung” forward one hour to accommodate the longer days of spring, but we also lost a precious hour of sleep.
+Do you ever find yourself feeling a little drowsy the week following the Daylight Saving time change?
+It would be no surprise if you do!
+On Sunday, March 11, we will “spring” forward one hour to accommodate the longer days of spring, but we will also lose a precious hour of sleep.
 And while the additional daylight is refreshing, this disruption of our sleep schedules can have negative effects on our health and safety.

 Just one hour of missed sleep caused by the shifts of daylight saving time (DST) can significantly disrupt our circadian rhythms.
 This leaves many unsuspecting drivers behind the wheel, much drowsier than recommended.
 In a recent 2016 study, the AAA Foundation for Traffic Safety found that the risk of a car accident doubles when drivers are drowsy, especially in the days following the DST change.

 Drowsy Driving is Dangerous Driving

 No matter how badly you need to get to your destination, loud music, caffeine and rolling down the window are NOT enough to overcome the distractions caused by mental and physical fatigue.
 Driving drowsy not only increases your risk of an accident that can harm you, it also increases the likelihood that you could harm other drivers, bicyclists, motorcyclists and pedestrians.
 Luckily, there are several ways to overcome the sleepiness that follows DST.

 Five Tips to Stay Alert After DST:

 - Make sure you are fit to drive before getting behind the wheel.
 If you already feel tired, try to take a nap or find alternate transportation.